Aude Moreau. The Political Nightfall

 Aude Moreau has developed a practice that encompasses her dual training in scenography and the visual arts.
 Whether with concepts painstakingly developed over several years to produce ambitious installations, films and photographs, or material interventions in an exhibition context, like her famous sugar carpets, Aude Moreau focuses a relevant, critical gaze upon showbiz society, the privatization of the public space, and the domination of the State by economic powers in today’s world.
 Her work has been shown in Quebec, France, the United States and Luxembourg.
 Aude Moreau has a Master’s in Visual Arts and Media from the Université du Québec à Montréal.
 She is a recipient of the Claudine and Stephen Bronfman Fellowship in Contemporary Art (2011), as well as the Powerhouse Prize from La Centrale (2011).
 Aude Moreau is represented by galerie antoine ertaskiran in Montreal. audemoreau.net

 With a PhD in art history, Louise Déry has been the Director of the Galerie de l’UQAM since 1997.
 She has been a curator at the Musée national des beaux-arts du Québec and the Montreal Museum of Fine Arts, and has worked with a number of artists, including Rober Racine, Dominique Blain, Nancy Spero, Michael Snow, Daniel Buren, Giuseppe Penone, Raphaëlle de Groot, Shary Boyle and Sarkis.
 Curator of some thirty exhibitions abroad, including a dozen in Italy, and others in France, Belgium, Spain, Turkey, the United States and Asia, she was curator of the Canada Pavilion at the Venice Biennale in 2007, with a David Altmejd exhibition, and a performance by Raphaëlle de Groot at the 2013 Biennale.
-At the 2015 Biennale, she will present several of Jean-Pierre Aubé’s interventions on electromagnetic pollution.
+At the 2015 Biennale, she presented several of Jean-Pierre Aubé’s interventions on electromagnetic pollution.

 Support provided by